annegog/myStudies/README.md

 ### What we are using in the app
 React, Vite, Tailwind, Express, MongoDB
+For the Prototype we used [Figma](https://www.figma.com/file/G9FXzjkKKNMqredxWsxKxR/Prototype---myStudies?type=design&mode=design&t=nKUkcNxNkejS2dJj-1)

 ### Code Organization:
 - The code is organized with a focus on easy extensibility.
     - components : Tools/Pages needed in multiple places on our pages.
     - Pages are organized into categories according to their type.

-- Folders with the pages we implemented:
+- Folders containing the implemented pages:
     - Common : Common pages used by both students and teachers.
         - Help : Support pages for various questions to facilitate user assistance.
             - Recovery.jsx : Password recovery.